 James Whale was once the director of Frankenstein and Bride of Frankenstein but was forced to retire due to his open homosexuality.
 It is 1957 and the aging Whale sits in his Malibu home.
 He befriends his gardener, the muscular drifter Clayton Boone, and persuades Boone into posing for him to paint, although more to get Boone to take his shirt off than any artistic reason.
 The heterosexual Boone is suspicious when he learns of Whale’s homosexuality but a friendship eventually grows between the two as Whale confides to Boone about his past.

 Gods and Monsters is directed and written by Bill Condon.
 Condon broke into the industry as the screenwriter of Michael Laughlin’s duo of genre films Dead Kids/Strange Behavior (1981) and Strange Invaders (1983).
-As a screenwriter, Condon went onto the likes of FX 2 (1991) and Alec Baldwin’s problem-ridden and never-completed The Devil and Daniel Webster (2001).
+As a screenwriter, Condon went onto the likes of FX 2 (1991) and Alec Baldwin’s problem-ridden Shortcut to Happiness (2003).
 Condon had previously directed two theatrical films, neither of which impressed – the Southern Gothic horror film Sister Sister (1987) and Candyman: Farewell to the Flesh (1995), a disappointing sequel to Clive Barker’s Candyman (1992).
 (In an interesting touch, Clive Barker, who himself came out of the closet a couple of years earlier, takes an executive producer role here).
 Subsequent to Gods and Monsters, Bill Condon found his feet as a director in a big way and went onto a variety of other works, usually biopics like Kinsey (2004) and Dreamgirls (2006).
 Condon went onto make the The Twilight Saga two-parter Breaking Dawn Part 1 (2011), Breaking Dawn Part Two (2012), The Fifth Estate (2013), Mr. Holmes (2015) and Beauty and the Beast (2017).